 Notice to Break Lease in North Carolina

-The agreement should state how much notice the tenant should give their landlord when terminating their periodic lease in North Carolina.
+As a North Carolina landlord, the lease agreement you write should state how much notice the tenant should give their landlord when looking to terminate their periodic lease in North Carolina.

 The number of days of notice in North Carolina will depend on the term of the contract: